DS4200-S22/ic-06-florisdobber/README.md

 1. Clone this repo and work locally.
 Be sure to push the final version of your code (and any significant updates along the way) before submitting.

-1. Add an **external** stylesheet to the index.html file inclided in this repo.
+1. Add an **external** stylesheet to the index.html file included in this repo.
 Use the stylesheet to make all font on your webpage Arial.

 1. A JavaScript file (main.js) was included in your repo.
 Add this file to your index.html file as an **external** script file.
 All of your JavaScript programming should be contained in this file ([JavaScript Where To](https://www.w3schools.com/js/js_whereto.asp)).